sveawebpay/php-integration/README.md

 TODO example invoice fee, fixed discount

-See 3.1 to 3.7 in the WebPayItem class documentation below for more information on how to specify order items.
+See 4.1 to 4.7 in the WebPayItem class documentation below for more information on how to specify order items.
 TODO link (https://github.com/sveawebpay/php-integration#php-integration-package-api-for-sveawebpay)

-#### 1.1.3 Order building -- create and specify customer identity items
+#### 3.3 Customer identity
 Create a customer identity object using the WebPayItem::individualCustomer() or WebPayItem::companyCustomer() methods.
 Use the addCustomerDetails() method to add the customer information to the order.

-See 3.8 and 3.9 in the WebPayItem class documentation below for for more information on how to specify customer identity items
+See 4.8 and 4.9 in the WebPayItem class documentation below for for more information on how to specify customer identity items
 TODO link (https://github.com/sveawebpay/php-integration#php-integration-package-api-for-sveawebpay)

 Adding a customer identity to the order is required for Invoice and Payment plan orders.
 For Card and Direct bank orders it is optional but recommended.

 TODO example individual identity

-#### 1.1.4 Order building -- additional order attributes
+#### 3.4 Additional order attributes
 Set any additional attributes needed to complete the order using the OrderBuilder methods.

 ```php